How Reinsurance Saved Minnesota’s Individual Health Insurance Market

 The program is a model for other states and Congress to help fix the ACA’s broken premium subsidy structure

-The Minnesota Premium Security Plan (MPSP), known as the state’s reinsurance program, was a legislative solution first adopted in 2017 in response to new challenges faced by the individual health insurance market after implementation of the Affordable Care Act (ACA) in 2014.
-It ultimately proved successful at reducing costs for Minnesota’s individual insurance market, which saved the market as an affordable option for people who do not qualify for federal premium subsidies.
+How Reinsurance Saved Minnesota’s Individual Health Insurance Market details the success of the Minnesota Premium Security Plan (MPSP) in reducing costs for Minnesota’s individual health insurance market and offering recommendations for other states and Congress.
+The MPSP, known as the state’s reinsurance program, was a legislative solution first adopted in 2017 in response to new challenges faced by the individual insurance market after implementation of the Affordable Care Act (ACA) in 2014.

-Peter Nelson served as Senior Advisor to the Administrator at the Centers for Medicare & Medicaid Services (CMS) from 2017 to 2021.
-In that role, he helped oversee the administration and implementation of reinsurance programs across 15 states.
-In the report he outlines the severe insurance market disruptions caused by the adoption of the ACA which created the need for reinsurance:
+The report was authored by American Experiment Senior Policy Fellow Peter Nelson, who served as Senior Advisor to the Administrator at the Centers for Medicare & Medicaid Services (CMS) from 2017 to 2021.
+In that role, Nelson oversaw the administration and implementation of reinsurance programs across 15 states.

 Key findings of the report include: